helenclarko/silverstripe-youtubevideoplaylist/README.md

 Known issues/Future updates:
 -----------------------------------------------
 1. Update code for 3.0
-2. Create more layouts and add a layout selection menu
 3. Add showing and hiding of the playlist menu toggle
-4. Allow for the user to change whether the playlist is showen on page load
+4. Allow for the user to change whether the playlist is shown on page load
 5. Add custom scroll bars